Now that America's longest war is scheduled to conclude by 2014, shouldn't a second GI Bill specific to the 21st century soldier be considered?

 But the overt acts of support were merely part of a successful propaganda campaign (one of the few lessons learned from the Vietnam experience) to conflate support for the soldiers with the mission.

 Questioning the government's policies in Afghanistan and Iraq became synonymous with disloyalty.
-Many elected officials, hiding behind the courage of the
+Many elected officials, hiding behind the courage of the nation's soldiers, shrewdly and pathetically misdirected any criticism of the policy as an attack on those actually engaged in battle.

 The majority of the nation, particularly true for the Iraq War, traded authentic love of country for a perceived safety that was fortified by demagoguery and cowardice.